 Badfish Badfisher Angler SUP Board

-For a complete review by AQ SUP Ambassador Lisa Stocking, check out: Badfish Badfisher Fishing SUP Review Badfish revolutionized the SUP fishing game with the Badfisher in 2013.
-Now, the classic gets a reboot.
-The new Badfish Badfisher Angler SUP… Read More
+For a complete review by AQ SUP Ambassador Lisa Stocking, check out: Badfish Badfisher Fishing SUP Review Looking for the ultimate adventure platform for fishing?
+Look no further than AQ Outdoors and the Badfish Badfisher Angler SUP Board.
+This board… Read More

 Comparison to Other Fishing SUPS